nestauk/discovery_child_development/discovery_child_development/pipeline/models/taxonomy_classifier/README.md

 # Taxonomy classifier training pipeline

+The input for this pipeline is labelled data generated with GPT.
+The output is a trained classifier that can be used to classify new texts into the taxonomy.

 Relevant filepaths and hyperparameters can be found in `discovery_child_development/config/taxonomy_classifier.yaml`.

 The scripts should be run in this order: